Our content may include links to products from our partners

-A 3/30 ARM will have a fixed rate for three years.
-The “30” represents a 30 year floating rate.
+For example, A 3/30 ARM will have a fixed rate for three years.
+The “30” represents a 30-year floating rate.
 Similarly, a 7/2 ARM will have a fixed rate for seven years, and a variable/floating rate every two years.
-Also, a 7/7 ARM has a seven year fixed rate and a seven year variable/floating rate.
+Also, a 7/7 ARM has a seven-year fixed rate and a seven-year variable/floating rate.

 It is always best to use an adjustable-rate mortgage calculator when debating ARMs.

 As you can tell, there are a lot of different ARMs to choose from.
 You might see a few of these when shopping: